Slimbridge A.F.C.: History

 The decision was reached at a Club Committee Meeting yesterday evening (9th July 2007).
 In his statement the Club Chairman, Mr John Mack, cited a serious lack of loyalty, integrity and commitment from some members of the Club and he truly felt let down by that.
 This unfolding situation has cast severe doubts as to the ability of the Club to compete seriously at Step Four level.
 It is the reason behind the decision to withdraw.

 It was confirmed that the Club will continue its membership of the Gloucestershire Northern Senior League.

 As a result, the first team took the reserves' place in the Gloucestershire Northern Senior League.
 They won the league at the first attempt, and were promoted to the Gloucestershire County League where the club maintained back to back promotions by winning promotion back to the Hellenic League.

 The club re-established itself in the Hellenic League Premier Division, and with Leon Sterling and assistant Fred Ward at the helm on the pitch, the club achieved sixth place (2010–11 season) and fifth place (2011–12 season) finishes upon their return to the top flight of the Hellenic League.
 In 2013 they transferred to the Western League Premier Division.

 After the club secured a third-place finish in the Western League Premier Division at the end of the 2014-15 season, it was confirmed that they had earned promotion to the Southern League.

+The 2025–26 season saw the club promoted back to the Southern League as Hellenic League Premier Division champions.The title was secured with a 3–2 comeback victory away to Tuffley Rovers on Easter Monday, with Slimbridge clinching the championship with two matches remaining.
+The result also secured the club's return to the Southern League after a three-year absence.